Scientific Approach

 Alzheimer’s, as one of the most striking examples, was defined more than 115 years ago, and to this day no medical breakthroughs have been achieved.
 Why have we not advanced beyond this?
 The answer to the question is partly found in the complexity of the central nervous system (CNS), a processing center composed of neurons with unique, yet complex interconnections to provide brain function.

 This intricacy makes it difficult to identify and target specific CNS conditions.
-TPT acknowledge this complexity and believe that a polypharmacological approach is necessary to not only treat but also cure patients from their disease.
+TETRAPHARM acknowledge this complexity and believe that a polypharmacological approach is necessary to not only treat but also cure patients from their disease.
 By combining neuroscience and mechanism-based disease classification, we’ve identified key hallmarks of several CNS-related disorders indicating causative mechanisms in addition to the more well-established symptoms.
 Such a ‘multitarget’ approach, deeply anchored in CNS pathology understanding, is required to address the underlying causes of homeostatic imbalance and ultimately disease.

-A given TPT pipeline candidate, from new chemical entity (a mix of ‘hallmark’ ligands) to clinical formulation, is progressed within the framework of our zIQube™ development platform: ZEEK™, ZELEKT™, ZYNDIKATE®, ZYNTAKS™ (described below).
+A given TETRAPHARM pipeline candidate, from new chemical entity (a mix of ‘hallmark’ ligands) to clinical formulation, is progressed within the framework of our zIQube™ development platform: ZEEK™, ZELEKT™, ZYNDIKATE®, ZYNTAKS™ (described below).
 The elements of zIQube™ allow us to build novel drug candidates that are:

 • Effective in both symptom relief and disease modification